RogerXiao1507/Eulerity/README.md

 DTOs are used for request and response objects instead of exposing the JPA entity directly.
 This keeps the API contract separate from the database model and gives validation a clear place to live.

 The frontend is intentionally basic because the assignment focuses on backend behavior and AI assisted development workflow, not frontend styling.

-## Submission Notes

-Do not commit:

-API keys
-`.env` files
-Maven build output such as `target/`
-IDE specific files